SQL Skills Every Developer Needs

 Database-Specific Features You Should Know

-While SQL is standardized, each database system has unique features and syntax variations.
-Focus on the databases used in your target roles.
+SQL is standardized, but each database system has quirks and unique features.
+Focus on whatever your target companies use.

 MySQL